MoonBasedKas/staticLang/README.txt

 #StaticLang
-Static void uses a language called StaticLang this name may be changed later but is a custom built language that runs on the SLI: StaticLang Interpretor.
-All it really needs is a tokenizer and be fed those tokens and static lang will execute those tokens.
+Static void uses a language called StaticLang this name may be changed later but is a custom-built language that runs on the SLI: StaticLang Interpreter.

 # StaticLang data types
 Static lang